 Support Melanie Jenkins for the Parkinson SuperWalk

-I'm doing this for very simple reasons.
+I'm doing this for a very simple reason.
 My dad, Randy Jenkins, was diagnosed with Parkinsons disease.
-Since I cannot just make it go away, I'm going to do what I can so that someday someone else might make it go away.
+Since I cannot just make it go away, so I'm going to do what I can so that someday someone else might make it go away.

-My dad just got his first grandbaby.
+My dad just is now expecting his second grandbaby.
 He and my mom lead an active and philanthropic lifestyle.
-They bicycle with a group of friends several times a week, they volunteer at the local playhouse, he is the president of the local Rotary club which is a very active chapter and he sometimes helps my mom with her food bank volunteering.
-He walks his Bernese Mountain dog multiple times a day and they do lots of traveling, around Canada and beyond.
+They bicycle with a group of friends several times a week, they volunteer at the local playhouse, he is a leader in the local Rotary club which is a very active chapter and he sometimes helps my mom with her food bank volunteering.
+They did lots of traveling pre-covid and are itching to get back to it, around Canada and beyond.
 Parkinsons threatens his way of life and his quality of life.

 My father has lived an active life for most of his life, going to the gym regularly, canoeing, kayaking, cross country skiing, snow shoeing, now rowing and bicycling; helping himself, his neighbors and his family with physical tasks such as painting, building decks and sheds and there are times it seems incredibly unfair that he would develop a debilitating disease that might rob him of his ability to do the things he loves.